mattsq/XTYLearner/README.md

 This command loads the default configuration from ``xtylearner/configs/default.yaml``.
 A custom YAML config file may be supplied with ``--config`` to override any settings.
+The repository also provides ``configs/continuous.yaml`` as an example training setup for :class:`~xtylearner.models.GNN_SCM` with continuous treatments and active learning.